You can stay at three Disneyland Resort Hotels in California, all of them owned and operated by the Disney company.

 - Even with the discounts included in a package, the nightly rate can be more than twice the cost of other comfortable Disneyland area options.

 The Bottom Line

 Choose a Disneyland Resort hotel for convenience and ambiance, but not to minimize your vacation cost.

 Disney partners with a number of area hotels each year, designating them as a "Disneyland Good Neighbor Hotel."
 They are chosen for "rated on amenities, service, decor, guest satisfaction, price and location," according to the Disneyland website.

 More Ways to Find Disneyland Hotels

-If you want to check out the other hotels in the Disneyland area, start with the Guide to Finding Your Perfect Disneyland Hotel.
-It includes lists of pet-friendly hotels, properties with suites for privacy and hotels with rooms big enough to handle large groups.
+If you want to check out the other hotels in the Disneyland area, start with the handy Disneyland hotel map.
+It includes pet-friendly hotels, properties with suites for privacy and hotels with rooms big enough to handle large groups.